 Bottom line: Hiscox is known for providing top-tier service, fast quotes, instant coverage, and quick claims processing.
 If these things are important to you, the higher cost of its coverage could be worth it.

-Thimble: Best for part-time painters and painting businesses
+NEXT: Best for small and part-time painters and painting businesses

 |– Suitable for quick or temporary painters insurance.|